sqwxl/type_trainer/README.md

 - [ ] As a visually impaired user, I can navigate and use the app with a screen reader
 - [ ] The website is compatible with assistive technologies
 - [ ] I can switch between light and dark global color themes
-### Trainer functionalities
+### Trainer
+- [x] I can see a keyboard
+- [x] The keyboard highlights the keys I am currently pressing (linux)
-- [ ] I can see a keyboard that reflects my chosen layout
+- [ ] I see a toolbar above the text area which gives me access to UI and training settings
 - [ ] I can see a section with the text I have to type and the character to type is highlighted
+- [ ] When I click outside of the page (i.e. lost focus) the training session pauses and shows that it is paused
 - [ ] I can easily read the text (visually & phonetically)
 - [ ] When I type a correct character, the following character is highlighted
 - [ ] When I type an incorrect character, that character is marked in red and remains highlighted until I type it
 - [ ] When I have inputed an incorrect character, but continue on to type a string of correct characters following it, the highlighted letter jumps ahead without me having to correct my error (the error is still recorded)
+### Settings
-- [ ] I can choose what type of character set I want to practice (alphabet, lowercase, uppercase, punctuation, numbers, etc)
+- [ ] I can choose what type of character set I want to practice (alphabet, lowercase, uppercase, punctuation, letters+numbers, etc)
 - [ ] I can provide my own text to use as a training set
 - [ ] I can choose a from a selection of fonts for the training interface (i.e. monospace, comic sans for dyslexia, etc.)
-- [ ] What I type is reflected on the on-screen keyboard
+- [ ] I can choose a keyboard layout
-### Stats
+### Stats page
 - [ ] I can see a heat map of the keyboard highlighting error-prone keys
 - [ ] I can see my average and best WPM
 - [ ] I can see a graph of my progress over time